 We have a large selection of children's fiction and nonfiction and a growing collection of young adult books.
 There is a special section of children's books called "Junior Concerns" to help children through life's challenges (anxiety and perfectionism, grief, illness, changes, bullying, emotional challenges, interpersonal relationships, etc.).

 The Library supports the United Methodist Women's Reading Program.
 We have selections from the reading list - which includes adult, youth, and children's books - on a special shelf in the Library where you will also find more information about the program.
 Click here to reach the official UMW Reading Program page - and visit the DUMC UMW Reading Program page on Facebook.

 The Library houses many audio books for adults and children.

-Our DVD collection includes classic and recent movies as well as DVDs with a religious theme.
+Our DVD collection includes classic and recent movies as well as DVDs with a religious theme and documentaries.

-The Library has a Reference section that includes different translations of the Bible, dictionaries, the 12-volume set of the New Interpreter's Bible, other Bible study reference books, and church directories.
+The Library has a Reference section that includes different translations of the Bible, dictionaries, the 12-volume set of the New Interpreter's Bible, and other Bible study reference books.